TEALSK12/introduction-to-computer-science/lesson_22.md

         -   Point out uses of nested loops
     -   Ask students to describe how loops, specifically nested loops, made the assignment easier
         -   Each brick, or at least each row, would have needed to be coded separately creating much longer scripts
-    -   Ask students to think about what code would need to change to alter the size of each brick or the size of the wall and how that was made easier with loops
+    -   Ask students to think about what code would need to change to alter the size of each brick or the size of the road and how that was made easier with loops
-        -   Size of wall: number of iterations in one or both loops
+        -   Size of road: number of iterations in one or both loops
         -   Size of brick: one or both move blocks **and** number of iterations in one or both loops
         -   Without loops, the change would have been needed in many different places